alliejones/alliejon.es/src/posts/2015-02-01-knitting-machine-hacking-putting-it-all-together.markdown

 from_jekyll: true
 ---

+import { Link } from "gatsby";

-_Previous knitting machine hacking posts: <Link to="/blog/2014/12/02/adventures-in-knitting-machine-hacking/">introduction</Link>, <Link to="/blog/2015/01/25/knitting-machine-hacking-flashing-the-arduino-firmware/">flashing the Arduino firmware</Link>_
+_Previous knitting machine hacking posts: [introduction](/blog/2014/12/02/adventures-in-knitting-machine-hacking), [flashing the Arduino firmware](/blog/2015/01/25/knitting-machine-hacking-flashing-the-arduino-firmware/)_

 Thankfully, after the complicated process I went through getting my Arduino set up to work with the AYAB shield, actually connecting everything to the knitting machine was straightforward!